A Description of the Appraisal Process

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-It is important to note that while this amount is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Powers Real Estate Services, LLC will help you discover the most accurate property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+It is important to note that while this amount is probably the most reliable indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Powers Real Estate Services, LLC will help you get the most accurate property value, so you can make profitable real estate decisions.